Jack Frost (TV special): Plot

+Elisa is charmed by "Jack Snip", but she harbors romantic dreams of Sir Ravenal Rightfellow, a "knight in golden armor".
+Around this time Jack is informed that Kubla Kraus lives alone in his castle on Miserable Mountain with his iron horse Klangstomper, his clockwork butler Fetch-Kvetch, his army of Keh-Nights, and a ventriloquist's dummy named Dommy as his sidekick, all made of iron since no human or animal could stand to live with him due to his arrogance and greed.
+Kraus also possesses all the brick, gold, and timber that January Junction used to have.

 Elisa is soon kidnapped by Kraus and taken to his castle.
-Kraus also possesses all the brick, gold, and timber that January Junction used to have.
 After Elisa is rescued by Sir Ravenal, Kraus vows to destroy January Junction by sending one-thousand Keh-Nights in an attempt to recapture his bride and throws Jack, Snip, and Holly in the dungeon.

 Jack gives up his humanity in order to whip up the biggest blizzard ever, freezing Kraus and his 1,000 Keh-Nights in the castle.
 Snip and Holly change back to sprites as well.
 This tactic works until Groundhog Day arrives.
 As the sky is overcast with no sun to cast shadows, Jack Frost uses his magic shadow to scare Pete back into hibernation, and continues whipping up the storm.

-Finally, with only 1 hour left before the arrival of spring, Jack returns to human form to stop Kraus by tricking his Keh-Nights into walking off the icy mountain to their destruction by imitating Dommy.
-Afterward, Jack causes Kraus to fall out of his castle and Father Winter literally blows him far away from Miserable Mountain, leaving Jack to claim the gold for himself; tames Klangstomper, making him his horse; and the castle becomes his house.
+Finally with only 1 hour left before the arrival of spring, Jack returns to human form to stop Kraus by tricking his Keh-Nights into walking off the icy mountain to their destruction by imitating Dommy.
+Afterward, Jack causes Kraus to fall out of his castle and Father Winter literally blows him far away from Miserable Mountain, leaving Jack to claim the gold for himself as he makes Klangstomper his horse and claims the castle.

-He races off to ask Elisa's parents for her hand in marriage, but during his absence, she has fallen in love with Sir Ravenal, and he with her.
-Jack becomes a spirit again for good, and blows ice onto Elisa's wedding bouquet, turning it white.
+He races off to ask Elisa's parents for her hand in marriage.
+During his absence, she has fallen in love with Sir Ravenal and he with her.
+Jack becomes a spirit again for good and blows ice onto Elisa's wedding bouquet, turning it white.
 When asked about the change, she sheds a tear saying "An old friend just kissed the bride."
 Snip calls out to Jack that winter wouldn't be the same without him.

 Before heading back to sleep, Pete says that Jack Frost still plays his tricks on him to ensure that there are 6 more weeks of winter, but he doesn't mind because he enjoys the extra sleep.